 Wilco De Kreij founded UpViral in 2015, and since its launch, UpViral has grown into a giveaway tool with tons of features.
 He also created SaaS apps like Connectio and sold them later to focus on UpViral.

 Feature Comparison: Kingsumo vs UpViral

-While Kingsumo (the cloud version not hosted WordPress plugin) is in beta and UpViral has developed and been on the market since 2015, both offer many features.
+While Kingsumo (the cloud version, not the hosted WordPress plugin) is in beta and UpViral has developed and been on the market since 2015, both offer many features.

-In my recent review on UpViral, I walked through the entire platform and shared its strengths and weaknesses of UpViral.
+In my recent review on UpViral, I walked through the entire platform and shared the strengths and weaknesses of UpViral.
 Here are some: